Elements of prime order in Tate-Shafarevich groups of abelian varieties over $\mathbb{Q}$: Introduction

+The dimensions of the abelian varieties $A$ we produce grow with $p$.
+Indeed, the Weil conjectures imply that $\dim A_f \geq \frac{\log p}{2\log(1+\sqrt 2)}$ \cite[Prop.\ 7.2]{Mazur-Eisenstein}; in particular, $A_f$ is not an elliptic curve if $p \geq 7$.
+One could give a very crude {\it upper bound} for the minimal dimension of an $A$ with $\Sha(A)[p] \neq 0$, by combining bounds for the smallest prime $N\equiv 1\pmod p$ with well-known bounds on the dimension of $J_0(N)$.

 Our proof of \Cref{thm:primetwists} is fairly short, but uses several deep inputs.
+First, we prove that if $\phi\:A\to B$ is an $p$-isogeny of abelian varieties, whose Selmer ratio $c(\phi)$ equals $p^i$ (see \Cref{def:selmer-ratio}), then there exists an explicit, positive density set of squarefree integers $\Sigma^+$, such that $\rk A_d(\Q) + \dim_{\F_p} \Sha(A_d)[p] \ge i$ for all but finitely many quadratic twists $A_d$ with $d\in\Sigma^+$ (\Cref{prop:sha}).
+Our proof uses techniques from Galois cohomology, in particular, the Greenberg--Wiles formula.

-We invoke non-vanishing results for special values of $L$-functions \cite{BFH,ono-skinner} to show that $L(f_d,s) \neq 0$ for many quadratic twists $f_d$ of $f$.
-By work of Gross--Zagier and Kolyvagin--Logachev \cite{GrossZagier, KolyvaginLogachev} or Kato \cite{Kato}, we have $\rk \widehat B_d(\Q) = 0$, for such $d$.
-On the other hand, using Mazur's study of the Eisenstein ideal \cite{Mazur-Eisenstein, Emerton} and the Greenberg--Wiles formula, we show that the Selmer group $\Sel_p(\widehat B_d)$ is also non-zero for many of these $d$, which implies that $\Sha(\widehat B_d)[p] \neq 0$.
+In the case that $A=A_f$ is an optimal quotient of $J_0(N)$, we then invoke non-vanishing results for special values of $L$-functions, due to Bump--Friedberg--Hoffstein and Ono--Skinner \cite{BFH,ono-skinner}, to show that $L(f_d,s) \neq 0$, for many quadratic twists $f_d$ of $f$.
+By work of Gross--Zagier and Kolyvagin--Logachev \cite{GrossZagier, KolyvaginLogachev} or Kato \cite{Kato}, we have $\rk \widehat B_d(\Q) = 0$ for such $d$.
+It follows that, if $A=A_f$ is an optimal quotient of $J_0(N)$ that admits a $p$-isogeny $\phi \colon A \to B$ such that $c(\phi)\ge p^2$, then $\Sha(A_d)[p]\ne 0$ for infinitely many quadratic twists $A_d$ (\Cref{thm:generaltwists}).

-We actually prove a more general result (\Cref{thm:generaltwists}) for quotients $A$ of $J_0(N)$, for any $N$.
-We assume $A$ admits a $p$-isogeny $\phi \colon A \to B$ satisfying a technical hypothesis, involving the so called Selmer ratio $c(\phi)$ (see \Cref{def:selmer-ratio}).
-In \Cref{sec:proof}, we specialize to prime $N$, where we use Mazur's work to show that the condition on $c(\phi)$ is always satisfied, thereby proving \Cref{thm:primetwists}.
+In \Cref{sec:proof}, we specialize to prime $N$, where we use Mazur's study of the Eisenstein ideal \cite{Mazur-Eisenstein, Emerton} to show that the condition on $c(\phi)$ is always satisfied, thereby proving \Cref{thm:primetwists}.
 Our computation of $c(\phi)$ is a generalization of \cite[\S 6]{shnidmanRM}, which was for the prime $p = 3$.

-Finally, in the case of elliptic curves, we prove an even stronger bound than the one in \Cref{thm:primetwists}, by invoking recent work of Smith \cite{Smith-thesis} instead of results on $L$-functions.
-We prove:
+In the case of elliptic curves, we prove an even stronger bound than the one in \Cref{thm:primetwists}, by invoking recent work of Smith \cite{Smith-thesis} instead of results on $L$-functions.
+In \Cref{sec:elliptic-proof} we prove:

 \begin{introtheorem} Let $E$ be an elliptic curve over $\Q$ with a degree $p$ isogeny $\phi\:E \to E'$, for some prime $p \geq 3$.
 Assume that $c(\phi) \geq p^2$ and that $E[2](\Q) \neq \Z/2\Z$.
 Then for a positive proportion of squarefree integers $d$, we have $\Sha(E_d)[p] \neq 0$. \end{introtheorem}